roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 08Page 5

+===

- 08Page 5 ****** The Hard Body's Continuing Education Ch.
-08 ****** bydlsloan© She had nearly finished her plate of pasta and fruit when the long-legged dancer who had been on stage when they first arrived came over to their table.
+She had nearly finished her plate of pasta and fruit when the long-legged dancer who had been on stage when they first arrived came over to their table.
 The guys had all detoured from the buffet table long enough to tip her and she was coming over no doubt to thank them and see if they might be interested in spending any more money on her.

  "Hey guys," she said.
 "How's the lunch today?"